abusebastian/azure-terraform-app/README.md

+# Configure the Application pipeline which will Build and Deploy
+Configuring the Application pipeline.

+    1) This pipeline should be run only after running the azure-terraform-infrastructure pipeline
+    2) Configure the repo with azure-pipeline.yml present in the root folder
+    3) Give the service connection created previously as a parameter to 'armServiceConnection' field.
+(Default name used is : exodus)
+    4) Give the service connection created previously as a parameter to 'acrServiceConnection' field.
+(Default name used is : exodusacr)
+    3) Run the pipeline
+    4) It will create below
+        - Build and Push the application as a docker image to ACR
+        - Storage Container : myassignmentapp-statefile
+        - Container App: mycontainerapp-dev
+        - Container App: mycontainerapp-prod

 # react-and-spring-data-rest

 The application has a react frontend and a Spring Boot Rest API, packaged as a single module Maven application.